AS Course Outline

 Structure of the Course

-One lesson each week is dedicated to practical work, and practical skills will be developed and assessed in these lessons.
-Homework is set after each class and is an essential part of the course.
+This course will be taught via 5 lessons per week.
+Weekly practical sessions are a key part of the course and practical skills will be developed and assessed in these lessons.
+Homework is set after each lesson and used to consolidate learning.
 Mock exams take place once a month.